 Leading and managing the strategic and day to day development of the Sixth Form

-- Responsibility for Years 12 and 13 (with support from Mrs E Moore (Sixth Form Achievement Coordinator), Mr T Reardon-Davies (Assistant SFAC), Mrs K Vickers and Miss J Jones including:
+- Responsibility for Years 12 and 13 (with support from Mr R Abbotson and Mrs E Moore (Sixth Form Achievement Coordinators), Mr T Reardon-Davies (Assistant SFAC/EPQ), Mrs K Vickers and Miss J Jones including

 - Social, Academic and Conduct including award of bursaries, as appropriate

 - Liaison with parents, external agencies, inc. Welfare and Court Agencies

 - Recruitment and retention of students including KS4 to KS5 transition